Move-In Checklist

 4. Quarters

 It’s common to need quarters if your apartment doesn’t have in-unit washer and dryer machines.
-(Residence halls have laundry rooms, and machines only accept credit or debit cards.)
+(Residence Halls have laundry rooms, and machines only accept credit or debit cards.)
 Additionally, quarters can be used for printing on campus at locations such as the Moffitt Copy Center.

 5. Food Storage Containers